angeligareta/spark-kafka-cassandra-overview/README.md

 ```

 ## Outcome
-After runnning the program and scanning the Cassandra <table_name> in the <keyspace_name> the results should be similar as:
+After runnning the program and scanning the Cassandra <table_name> in the <keyspace_name> the results should be similar to:

 ![Results](output.jpeg)

 ## Authors